New Hampshire: Population

 As of the 2020 census, the resident population of New Hampshire was 1,377,529, a 4.6% increase since the 2010 United States census.
 The center of population of New Hampshire is in Merrimack County, in the town of Pembroke.
 The center of population has moved south 12 mi since 1950, a reflection of the fact that the state's fastest growth has been along its southern border, which is within commuting range of Boston and other Massachusetts cities.

 As indicated in the census, in 2020 88.3% of the population were White; 1.5% were Black or African American; 0.2% were Native American or Alaskan Native; 2.6% were Asian; 0.0% were Native Hawaiian or other Pacific Islander; 1.7% were some other race; and 5.6% were two or more races.
 4.3% of the total population were Hispanic or Latino of any race.
 18.6% of the population were under 18 years of age; 19.3% were 65 years and over.
 The female population was 50.5%.

 The most densely populated areas generally lie within 50 mi of the Massachusetts border, and are concentrated in two areas: along the Merrimack River Valley running from Concord to Nashua, and in the Seacoast Region along an axis stretching from Rochester to Portsmouth.
 Outside of those two regions, only one community, the city of Keene, has a population of over 20,000.
 The four counties covering these two areas account for 72% of the state population, and one (Hillsborough) has nearly 30% of the state population, as well as the two most populous communities, Manchester and Nashua.
 The northern portion of the state is very sparsely populated: the largest county by area, Coos, covers the northern one-fourth of the state and has only around 31,000 people, about a third of whom live in a single community (Berlin).
-The trends over the past several decades have been for the population to shift southward, as many northern communities lack the economic base to maintain their populations, while southern communities have been absorbed by the Greater Boston metropolis.
+Over the past several decades, New Hampshire's population has shifted southward as northern communities faced economic decline while southern regions were increasingly integrated into the Greater Boston metropolitan area.

 Largest reported ancestry groups in New Hampshire by town as of 2013.
 Dark purple indicates Irish, light purple English, pink French, turquoise French Canadian, dark blue Italian, and light blue German.
 Gray indicates townships with no reported data.

 As of the 2010 census, the population of New Hampshire was 1,316,470.
 The gender makeup of the state at that time was 49.3% male and 50.7% female.
 21.8% of the population were under the age of 18; 64.6% were between the ages of 18 and 64; and 13.5% were 65 years of age or older.
 Additionally, about 57.3% of the population was born out of state.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 1,605 homeless people in New Hampshire.